-Graphic The OLED graphic display screen, C, presents the setup menu tree in an easy-to-read format.
+Graphic The OLED graphic display screen, C, presents the setup menu Display The OLED graphic display screen, C, presents the setup menu tree in an easy-to-read format.
 The display does have a screen saver mode, which either dims the display or turns it off after a specified period.
 If the screen goes dark, simply push the knob or Back button once to bring the screen to life.
 No selection or change is made with this 'wake-up call.'

 Only the front-panel knob gives access to the display settings Navigate to Admin / Display to set screen Brightness, and to set the timeout mode.
-Check the box to \boxtimes Dim the display after the timeout interval or uncheck it (\square Dim) so that the display turns completely off.
+Check the box to $\boxtimes$ Dim the display after the timeout interval or uncheck it ( $\square$ Dim) so that the display turns completely off.
 The Timeout period maybe set in 5-minute increments between five and sixty minutes.

-HeadphoneThe front-panel headphone jack accepts any quarter-inch TRSJack(stereo) plug, and can drive headphones of any impedance.
+Headphone Jack The front-panel headphone jack accepts any quarter-inch TRS (stereo) plug, and can drive headphones of any impedance.